 All of the air that leaves your home is replaced by air from the outdoors.

 And it’s replaced in an equal amount.
 When you run a bath fan or kitchen fan, you may be exhausting moisture and odors from your home, but you’re also pulling in unfiltered outdoor air, complete with moisture, pollen, industrial pollutants, and so on.

 Exhaust-only ventilation puts the home under negative pressure.
-The air being removed needs to be replaced by "new" air.
-When the new air comes in, it's entering the home via air leaks, not a closed system that filters the air and, in the case of an ERV, reduces moisture levels.
+The air is removed and needs to be replaced by “new” air.
+When the new air comes in, it’s entering the home via air leaks, not a closed system that filters the air and, in the case of an ERV, reduces moisture levels.

 What do HRVs and ERVs have in common?